GeoNodeUserGroup-DE/geonode-dev-datapackage/docs/UPDATE.md

 ## Miscellaneous

-Here is a somewhat reduced overview of the repository relationships of `thuenen_atlas`:
+Here is a somewhat reduced overview of the repository relationships:

 ![Repository Overview](./Repository%20Overview.png)